Effective Date: July 1, 2025

 Eligible employees may take up to 12 workweeks of FMLA leave during a rolling 12-month calendar for one or more of the following reasons:

-• The birth of a child or placement of a child with the employee for adoption or foster care during the 12-month period following the birth or placement;
+- The birth of a child or placement of a child with the employee for adoption or foster care during the 12-month period following the birth or placement;

-• To care for a spouse, child, or parent who has a qualifying serious health condition;
+- To care for a spouse, child, or parent who has a qualifying serious health condition;

 Employee Notice Requirements

-When the requested leave is for (1) a serious health condition of the employee, (2) to provide care for a spouse, child or parent with a serious health condition, (3) a qualifying exigency, or (4) military caregiver, the employee will be required to provide a completed certification form within 15 calendar days of receipt of the notice of FMLA rights.
+Employees must provide sufficient information for the University to determine if the need for leave qualifies for FMLA protection and the anticipated timing and duration of the leave.
+Employees must also inform the University if the requested leave is for a reason for which FMLA leave was previously taken or certified.
+When the requested leave is for (1) a serious health condition of the employee, (2) to provide care for a spouse, child, or parent with a serious health condition, (3) a qualifying exigency, or (4) military caregiver, the employee will be required to provide a completed certification form within 15 calendar days of receipt of the notice of FMLA rights.
 It is the employee’s responsibility to furnish a complete and sufficient certification and if necessary, furnish any authorization that may be required to release a complete and sufficient certification to support the employee’s FMLA request.
 Recertification of medical conditions may also be requested at reasonable intervals.
-Failure to provide the certification when requested may result in FMLA leave being denied and/or disciplinary action.

 University Notice Requirements

-Within 5 business days of receiving notice of an employee’s need for leave, Human Resources will inform the employee if they are eligible under the FMLA policy.
+Within five (5) business days of receiving notice of an employee’s need for leave, Human Resources will inform the employee if they are eligible under the FMLA policy.
 If eligible, the employee will receive a written notice of their rights and responsibilities under the FMLA policy, as well as notification of any additional required documentation or certifications.
 If the employee is not eligible for FMLA leave, the University will provide a reason for the ineligibility.

 Calculation of FMLA Leave

 FMLA leave begins the first day of absence for an approved, qualifying event.
 The amount of FMLA leave available to an employee at the time of their leave request will be measured on a rolling 12-month calendar.
-As such, each time an employee takes FMLA leave, the remaining leave entitlement will be the balance of the 12 workweeks which have not been used during the immediately preceding 12 months.

 FMLA leave for the care of a covered service member with a serious injury or illness that was incurred in the line of duty while on active duty will be for a single 12-month period.